Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Older Adults

-• Make annual eye examinations.
+• Make a schedule of annual eye examinations.

 • Use high level of antioxidants and vitamins in your diet.